Purpose

 | PARSER_PROPERTIES[=](parser_properties_list) | Optional.
 Specifies the properties of the tokenizer.
 For more information, see parser_properties. |

-| ALTER INDEX | Modifies whether the index is visible.
-If the index is INVISIBLE, the SQL optimizer will not select it. |
+| ALTER INDEX | Modifies the visibility of an index.
+If the index status is INVISIBLE, the SQL optimizer will not select this index. |

-| key_part | Creates a function index. |
+| key_part | Creates a (function) index. |

-| expr | Specifies a valid function index expression, which can be a boolean expression, such as c1=c1.Notice In the current version of OceanBase Database, you cannot create a function index on a generated column. |
+| expr | Specifies a valid function index expression, which can be a boolean expression, for example, c1=c1.Notice OceanBase Database does not allow you to create a function index on a generated column. |

 | ADD [PARTITION] | Adds a partition to a partitioned table. |